- Post History

 What is meant by pre and/or post processors?

 When building your skill, you have the option to add pre or postprocessors.
-These are essentially scripts that will run prior to the prompt leaving your instance (preprocessor) or after the response has been returned (postprocessor).
+These are scripts that run before the prompt leaves your instance (preprocessor) or after the response is returned (postprocessor).

-Can I employ the use of multiple prompts in a single skill?
+Can I use multiple prompts in a single skill?

-Yes - this scenario is handled by the usage conditions feature.
-Usage conditions allow you to state when each prompt should run.
+Yes — this scenario is handled by the usage conditions feature.
+Usage conditions specify when each prompt should run.
+Usage conditions can be found but clicking the diamond icon identified in the UI below:

 How do I delete custom skills I no longer need?